-Our phone lines are open on Mondays from 8:00 A.M. to 6:00 P.M and Tuesdays through Fridays from 8:00 A.M. to 4:00 P.M.
+Our phone lines are open from 8:00 A.M. to 4:00 P.M.
+Monday through Friday.
 Our phone lines are closed between 12:00 P.M. and 1:00 P.M..
-We will do our best to accommodate your busy schedules.
+We will do our best to accommodate your busy schedule.
 We will always attempt to provide same day services for emergencies.
+If you are experiencing an emergency, please call the office first to make an appointment.
+It is difficult for us to accommodate walk-ins.
 Out of respect for all of our patients, if you are going to be late for your appointment, please call us so that appropriate arrangements can be made.
 Please allow about 2 hours for new patient and yearly eye examinations.
 As your pupils will be dilated, your vision may be blurred and you may be light sensitive for three or four hours.
 Sunglasses will be provided.

 If you have made an appointment, but are unable to keep it, please contact us at least 24 hours in advance.
 If we are not notified, there will be a charge for missed appointments or appointments cancelled with less than 24 hours notice.